erickivel/erickivel/README.md

 </h1>

-I'm 19, and currently an undergraduate student of Computer Science. :man_technologist: I started to program for the web in 2020, and since then I've been exploring the world of programming while developing my projects. :rocket:
+I'm 19, and currently an undergraduate student of Computer Science. :man_technologist: I started focusing in web development in 2020, and since then I've been exploring the world of programming while developing my projects. :rocket:

 My main tech stack 💻: </br>
     - **NodeJS** </br>